vmware-archive/vsphere-storage-for-docker/ui/README.md

-docker-volume-vsphere ESX UI Plugin
+vsphere-storage-for-docker ESX UI Plugin
 ===============================

-- ESX UI Plugin is installed automatically with the docker-volume-vsphere Plugin
+- ESX UI Plugin is installed automatically with the vsphere-storage-for-docker Plugin
 - see the local Makefile as a starting point for understanding the ESX UI Plugin build process